-In this session, we will discuss how we build Imuutable infrastructure for database.
+In this session, we will discuss how we build Immutable infrastructure for databases.

 Yahoo!
-JAPAN is a most largest web portal in Japan. we have aboult 90 million unique browser access per month.
+JAPAN is the largest web portal in Japan.
+We have about 90 million unique browser accesses per month.

-We have focused on efficient management of many DBs.
+We have focused on the efficient management of many DBs.

-If we need change something, We will abandon the database server entirely, and reinstall it from the OS.
+If we need to change something, we abandon the database server entirely and re-image it.

 In other words, "Immutable Infrastructure" means "Disposable".

-This way keep database server clean and fresh always.
+This way, the database server keeps clean and fresh at all times.